nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 After adding an appointment, the appointment list is updated to show all appointments on the date of the added appointment.
 To go back to the default appointment view which shows appointments for the current day, enter `appt -l`
 </div>

+Examples: `appt -a p/1 d/2 s/12/11/2021 20:00 dur/20 r/Patient wants a blood test` creates an appointment with the
+**first patient** in the patient list, and the **second doctor** in the doctor list, at 12 November 2021, 8pm, with the remark that the patient wants a blood test

 ### Editing an appointment: `appt -e` <a name="edit-appointment"/>